 Karly George, Principal of Candidate Engagement at BHP says the organisation embedded a flexible work culture long before COVID-19.
 It achieves this through strategies such as job sharing, adjustments to rosters or remote working options.

 George says workplace flexibility and technology support helped teams cope with the new COVID-19 environment thrust upon them by allowing them freedom to adapt their work in response.
 “Our first priority was making sure our people and their families felt fully supported during this difficult time,” she says.
 “We all know that when you are happier and not worrying about external matters you are more focused, more productive and may be a better team member.”

 Helping your employees to work well from home can come down to providing the right support and motivation – such as encouraging connection through team chats, setting up channels for regular feedback, and tapping into shared sense of purpose.
 Ensuring your team have the right tech tools to work remotely is another way to help them stay collaborative, productive and motivated.

-Source: Independent research conducted by Nature on behalf of SEEK.
+Sources: SEEK job ads listed on seek.com.au for the fortnight ending 5 July 2020, and independent research conducted by Nature on behalf of SEEK.
 Interviewing 4800 Australians annually.
+Published July 2020.